Search

 Maintaining a Sterile Lab

-Maintaining a sterile lab requires a strong effort.
-Our pharmacy must monitor the air pressure changes, temperature, and humidity daily.
+Maintaining a sterile lab requires meticulous effort.
+Our pharmacy diligently monitors daily air pressure changes, temperature, and humidity levels.

-Every staff member who enters the room must pass a recertification test.
-This includes 3 different forms of testing:
+Every staff member entering the room must pass a recertification test, which includes three different assessments:

 • Media fill test: ensures we are filtering compounds properly.